raspberrypilearning/hows-your-day/en/step_1.md

 - A celebration dance to celebrate a 'Good' mood
 - An encouragement to smile in response to an 'OK' mood
-- A breathing animation to celebrate a 'Not good' mood.
+- A breathing animation to acknowledge a 'Not good' mood

 </div>
 <div>